Optimisation and utility

 Server default.
 Use whatever setting the server administrator has chosen.
 If you are not perfectly sure you know what you're doing choose this option.

 None (no ETag sent).
 Disable ETags completely.
 Do keep in mind that if you do not also enable the Set default expiration option you will be hurting your site's performance!

-The lack of other options is intentional and has to do with an NginX limitation.
-NginX, unlike Apache, only offers a binary switch for ETags: you either send them or you don't.
+The lack of other options is intentional and has to do with an IIS limitation.
+IIS, unlike Apache, only offers a binary switch for ETags: you either send them or you don't.